ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch8-game-state.md

 ### Game Over

-Finally we will handle what happens when the game is oer.
-If the player presses the spacebar we'll change the state to `GameState::MainMenu` to allow the player to start a new game or quit the game.
+Finally we will handle what happens when the game is over.
+If the player presses the space bar we'll change the state to `GameState::MainMenu` to allow the player to start a new game or quit the game.
 We'll also draw the game over text to the screen like we did in the last chapter.